ignasck/pac-man/README.md

 ### Start the Game

-Press any key on the initial start screen to begin your arcade adventure!
+Press button in the initial start screen to begin your arcade adventure!

 ### Controls